 "Symbaroum is a roleplaying game that truly rewards players investing in, and being curious about, the world their game takes place in.
 It wouldn’t do at all to show up to a new game of Symbaroum and say “I’m a Goblin Assassin, why am I in this tavern and how do I know the rest of you?”
 This game book begs to be read.
 It’s the kind of book you don’t stop thinking about."

-Giaco: Symbaroum's newest adventure, Karvosti - The Witch Hammer, hit shelves this past Spring, and it opened up the world of Davokar (where the game takes places) by describing, in detail, the harsh and exciting cliffs of Karvosti.
+Giaco: Symbaroum's newest adventure, Karvosti - The Witch Hammer, hit shelves this past Spring, and it opened up the world of Davokar (where the game takes place) by describing, in detail, the harsh and exciting cliffs of Karvosti.
 Included with the release was The Witch Hammer, one of the most thrilling adventure campaigns I've ever read, which sees players taking part in an epic treasure hunt.
 This 80-page adventure is full of political intrigue, exploration, and thrilling combat, and it rewards players who do their research and invest in (and read about) the world they're entering.
 Like I mentioned in the blurb above for the core RPG, this adventure would not go well for players who plopped themselves in the story without doing any homework, and that just doubles back on the charm of this game.
 If you haven't yet checked out this brooding Swedish RPG, now's the time.
 As for the core game itself, Symbaroum really was the big surprise of the year for me.
 I couldn't help but be completely absorbed by its rich backstory, compelling illustrations, and moody tone.

 Warhammer Fantasy Roleplay Starter Set